Why Isn't Relational Learning Taking Over the World?: Knowledge Graphs

 This shows two ways of converting relations to triples.
 The first is to group columns such as ``Canada''-en, giving (Q16, name, ''Canada''-en).
 Grouping columns does not work in general as there are exponentially many grouping of columns.
 It is only done in restricted cases.

-The second way to converting relations to triples is to use (row, column, value) triples.
-The row can be a primary key if there is one, or is a new identifier -- the ``reified'' entity.
+The second way to convert relations to triples is to use (row, column, value) triples.
+The row can be a primary key if there is one, or is a new identifier -- a \emph{reified} entity.
 Reify means ``make into an entity'' (or ``thingify'').
-In Figure \ref{wikidata-fig} (b), Q262802-3B1AE42E and Q262802-9c5c267f are reified entities.
+In Figure \ref{wikidata-fig}, Q262802-3B1 and Q262802-9c5 are reified entities.
 The number of facts about a reified entity is the number of columns in the table, which is typically just a handful.
-To convert to the original relation, one can do a database join of the triples on the reified entities and project onto the other properties (which is how I generated the table from the Wikidata triples).
-Reification does not lose information, but make the representation more modular: other properties, including meta-properties (such as the author) can be easily added to a knowledge graph.
+To convert to the original relation, one can do a database join of the triples on the reified entities and project onto the other properties (which is how I generated the tables from the Wikidata triples).
+Reification does not lose information.
+It makes the representation more modular: other properties, including meta-properties (such as the author) can be easily added to a knowledge graph.

 Another way to convert relations into triples is to pair attributes, called the star-to-clique method \citep{Wen:2016aa}.
 This, however, loses information.
 Figure \ref{fb15k-qs-fig} shows some examples of the sort of triples that arise from this method.